Amazon's Echo Frames put Alexa on your face

 Soon, it'll be impossible to avoid Alexa.
-Amazon unveiled a slew of new Echo devices today, but it also launched an array of unexpected products that you can use with the digital assistant, like a new microwave (ahem, smart oven) and earbuds.
+Amazon unveiled a slew of new Echo devices today, but it also launched an array of unexpected products that also feature the digital assistant, like a new microwave (ahem, smart oven) and earbuds.
 Most surprising perhaps, are the Echo Frames and Echo Loop -- glasses and a ring respectively.
-These are the first of Amazon's new "Day One" edition products, where the company puts out new devices in limited volume to get feedback, and will double down to mass produce them if people respond well.
+These are the first of Amazon's new "Day One" edition products, where the company puts out new devices in limited volume to get feedback and will double down to mass-produce them if people respond well.

 Sponsored Links